Importing Lightroom: Not applying rotation

 I applied the backtrace of the crash.
 Maybe this helps a bit.

-#13 Updated by Pascal Obry about 6 years ago
+#13 Updated by Pascal Obry over 6 years ago

 You problem seems a cache issue not a lr import one.
 I'm not sure what's the best solution.
 Maybe destroy the cache?